-The Sultans Trail offers internship to students from Scientific Universities and Applied Universities, in the field of:
+The Sultans Trail offers internships to students from Scientific Universities and Applied Universities, in the field of:

 - Marketing & communication